gwing33/plunge/README.md

 - [x] ~~Get sub-events if requested.~~
 - [x] ~~Create config documentation / standards.~~
 - [x] ~~Get, Save, Update & Delete Data.~~
-- [ ] Trigger from other events, would like to modify addChangeListener to accept an array of data or a single function.
-(In Progress)
+- [x] ~~Trigger from other events, would like to modify addChangeListener to accept an array of data or a single function.~~
 - [ ] Local changes vs server value.
 - [ ] getUndoState
 - [ ] getDiffState